 2. Schedule regular “catch-ups”

 LinkedIn CEO Jeff Weiner has suggested that the next several years will be marked by what he calls the “communitization” of companies all over the world.
-As remote work becomes an ever more accepted norm, employees will not only seek tools that facilitate productivity and collaboration but “software that enables them to feel seen, heard, and truly connected to their colleagues.”
+As remote work becomes an ever more accepted norm, employees are asking themselves, "What does remote work mean?"
+This then leads to them not only seeking tools that facilitate productivity and collaboration but “software that enables them to feel seen, heard, and truly connected to their colleagues.”

 3. Be respectful of time zone differences